deckhouse/deckhouse/modules/460-log-shipper/docs/EXAMPLES.md

   - loki-storage
 ```

-> NOTE: If you need logs from only one or from a small group of a pods, try to use the kubernetesPods settings to reduce the number of reading filed.
+> **Note!** If you need logs from only one or from a small group of a Pods, try to use the kubernetesPods settings to reduce the number of reading filed.
 Do not use highly grained filters to read logs from a single pod.

 ## Collect logs from production namespaces using the namespace label selector option